ArnaudBuchholz/reserve/docs/openui5.md

 However, this means **cleaning the package list and install new ones**.

-That can be a **tedious process** but, good news, the [version 2 of the cli tools](https://youtu.be/v6ImEbZRRlg) offers a mechanism to **simplify** this step.
+That can be a **tedious process** but, good news, since its [version 2](https://youtu.be/v6ImEbZRRlg) the cli tools offers a mechanism to **simplify** this step.

 ### OpenUI5 Content Delivery Network

 The framework is built on top of a [smart dependency management model](https://ui5.sap.com/api/sap.ui#methods/sap.ui.define) that can load the missing dependencies when needed.
-To put it in a nutshell, these **additional modules** are usually **relative to the location where the [OpenUI5 bootstrap](https://ui5.sap.com/1.76.0/resources/sap-ui-core.js)** is obtained.
+To put it in a nutshell, these **additional modules** are usually **relative to the location where the [OpenUI5 bootstrap](https://ui5.sap.com/1.71.68/resources/sap-ui-core.js)** is obtained.

 Furthermore, each released version of OpenUI5 is available from a public CDN:
 * 1.124.0 is available under [https://ui5.sap.com/1.124.0/resources/](https://ui5.sap.com/1.124.0/resources/sap-ui-version.json)